TheQuib/overture/Terraform/Discord/README.md

 # Requirements

  - A Discord API token
-   - This app uses the Discord API, which you will need to create a token for
+   - This provider uses the Discord API, which you will need to create a token for
    - Don't know how to get a token?
 [Click Here](#get-discord-api-token)

 <br>